About | Custom Marching Productions | Marching Band Shows & Design Services

 Alex Yoder

-Alex Yoder is an Indianapolis based composer and arranger with an extensive background in the marching and pageantry arts.
-He has written music for a wide range of ensembles across the country, counting several state champions and consistent Bands of America finalists among his clients.
+Alex Yoder is an Indianapolis based composer and arranger with an extensive background in the marching and pageantry arts, having designed for a wide range of bands across the country.
+His clients have been named state champions, Bands of America Regional Champions, and Bands of America Finalists, among many other accolades.
 He holds a Masters degree in music composition from Ithaca College and a degree in Music Education from Ball State University.

 Alex's concert music has also been widely performed, including premieres at the Midwest Band and Orchestra Clinic and the San Angelo Museum of Fine Arts' Chamber Music Series, the latter seeing the premiere of a fanfare written for the Boston Brass as part of their 25 Fanfares project.